skx/nanoexec/README.md

 All other hosts will connect to this host, and await the arrival of messages.
 When a message is received it will be executed via `system()`.

-On each host compile and execute `nanoexec`, specifying the details of the master.
+On each host you wish to be able to receive/execute commands you should compile and execute `nanoexec`, specifying the details of the master.

 For example:

     # ./nanoexec tcp://master.example.com:4444
     Filtering on hostname: host1.example.com

-On the master host you can now inject commands to _any_ of the listening
+On the master host itself you can now inject commands to _any_ of the listening
 hosts:

     # ./trigger host1.example.com:uptime

+You'll note that commands have to be specified for the full hostname of the master.
+It would be trivial to add a second filter to the managed hosts to
+allow:

+   # ./trigger ALL:id

+But that has not yet been done.

 Security